orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 ### Launch Modal

-If you visit the screen in the browser, you will notice that the modal window is not displayed, even though we have defined it in the layouts method.
+If you visit the screen in the browser, you will notice that the modal window is not displayed, even though we have defined it in the `layout` method.
 This is because the modal is hidden by default, and must be called in order to be displayed.

 To call the modal window, we can add a button to the screen that will trigger the modal when clicked.
 To do this, we can use the `commandBar` method of the screen class, which defines the basic actions that are available on the screen.